TrantorHF/cc1541/README.md

 * Support for Transwarp 0.86 and later
 * Commandline option -R added for restoring deleted or formatted files
+* -L switch added to create files with invisible directory entries
+* -a switch added to print a cc1541 commandline that re-creates the directory art of the given disk image
+* -T now also allows a number as parameter
+* Files with file type DEL will now actually be written, use -L if you do not want that
 * Improved verbose allocation printout
 * Added support for underscore in PETSCII filenames
 * Bugfix: no endless loops for cyclic directory chains anymore